ietf-wg-cellar/ebml-specification/specification.markdown

 ## Variable Size Integer

 The Element ID and Element Data Size are both encoded as a Variable Size Integer, developed according to a UTF-8 like system.
 The Variable Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
-Variable Size Integers shall be referred to as VINT for shorthand.
+Variable Size Integers SHALL be referred to as VINT for shorthand.

 ### VINT_WIDTH